TryQuiet/quiet/README.md

 ## Post-1.0 Features

 * **Large Communities** - Create a community with 1000 members or more (right now ~30-100 members is the limit.)
-* **Moderation** - Appoint moderators who can hide messages and shadowban or remove users.
+* **Moderation** - Appoint moderators who can hide messages and silence or remove users.
 * **Spam and Denial-of-Service Protection** - Settings to automatically remove users who send disruptive messages.
 * **Search** - Robust message search.
 * **Threads** - Reply to messages in threads.